 JEB is the less common, but frequently early lethal form of EB.
 Incidence data from the U.S. and Italian EB registries indicate 1/450,000 and 1/260,000 live births, respectively.

 Onset is usually at birth with the exception of late-onset JEB.
 Several JEB subtypes have been described based on clinical features.
 All subtypes are characterized by the presence of enamel hypoplasia manifesting as localized or more extensive thimble-like pitting of some or all of the tooth surfaces.
 Blistering is usually associated with atrophic scarring or with exuberant granulation tissue formation and nail dystrophy.
-Additional skin findings may include congenital absence of the skin and progressive hair loss.
+Additional skin findings may include congenital aplasia cutis congenita (see this term) and progressive hair loss.
 Mucosal involvement is constant, although of variable severity, and can affect the gastrointestinal, respiratory and genitourinary tracts and the eyes.
 Pyloric atresia is the hallmark of the JEB with pyloric atresia subtype (see this term).
 JEB is divided in two major subtypes: the more severe JEB-Herlitz form and the JEB-other subtype which in turn comprises six variants, the last 3 of which are very rare (JEB, non Herlitz, generalized; JEB, non-Herlitz, localized; JEB with pyloric atresia; JEB inversa; late-onset JEB; LOC syndrome (see these terms)).

 JEB is caused by mutations in various genes, including COL17A1, ITGA6, ITGB4, LAMA3, LAMB3 and LAMC2.